 Though she stopped formally attending school at the age of twelve, she became an educator just three years later.
-During her time as an educator, she began writing poetry and using her pen pal name, Gabriela Mistral.
+As devoted to her work as a diplomat as she was to her writing, she began writing poetry and using her pen name, Gabriela Mistral.

 RENAISSANCE HOUSE RETREAT FOR WRITERS AND ARTISTS IN OAK BLUFFS RECEIVES A GRANT FROM SUSTAINABLE ARTS FOUNDATION AS IT ENTERS 20TH YEAR